-Note that the localPort should almost never be used because normally the local host choses an unused random local port that it binds to and passes to the server.
+Note that the localPort should almost never be used for TCP ports because normally the local host choses an unused random local port that it binds to and passes to the server.
 However, there are some unusual servers that only accept a specific local port or range of local ports, in which case localPort must be specified.